jayJs/jay/README.md

 Jay loads the whole Facebook SDK for you.
 Currently we use it only for authentication.

 **Authentication**
 isUser() provides the possibility to apply different commands to anonymous or logged-in users. isUser() determines that you are logged in before executing the functions. window.userId contains the user Facebook ID.

-A user is logged in if its logged in to Facebook and a user of a Facebook app (registered to run at specific URL).
+A user is logged in if its logged in to Facebook and a user of a Facebook app.
+(Keep in mind that Facebook apps only work if the Settings -> Site URL matches your URL).
 ```
 function isLoggedIn() {
   $("#logInBox").hide();